bronsongonzalez27/Regex/Develop/gist-template.md

 ## Summary

-RegEx, is short for regular expressions are a set of characters that creates patterns, RegEx can be used to find information in a database.
+RegEx, is a short term for the word regular expressions.
+Regex are a set of characters that creates patterns.
+RegEx can be used to find information in a database.
 ## Table of Contents

 - [Anchors](#anchors)